-There is little prevalence of hot springs in WRA 11, placing Lower Risk category for fluoride in groundwater.
-Groundwater data drawn from the recent national-scale assessments (Figure 16 and Figure 17) reveals only a handful of existing analyses are above 1.5mg/l, these areas should be targeted for re-analysis as given the co-location with major faults is unknown and those water points in proximity to faults may have an increased risk of F > 1.5 mg/l.

-The current water quality monitoring data held by the Ministry of Water and Sanitation is insufficient to manage Fluoride risk and it is recommended that a detailed and systematic survey of groundwater quality in WRA 11 is planned and implemented.
+Fluoride Basin groundwater data drawn from the recent national-scale assessments (Figure 17) reveals Hot Spring exceeds the current Malawi drinking water 6 mg/L and given the co-location with major faults, those water points in proximity to the faults have an increased risk of F > 1.5 mg/l.
+The current water quality monitoring data held by the Ministry of Water and Sanitation is insufficient to manage this risk and it is recommended that a detailed and systematic survey of groundwater quality in WRA 17 is planned and implemented.